Bonnie Doon Shopping Centre

 Bonnie Doon Shopping Centre is a shopping centre in Edmonton, Alberta, at the intersection of Whyte Avenue and 83 Street in the Bonnie Doon neighbourhood.
-It has over 60 shops and services including Dollarama, Shoppers Drug Mart, Stitches Factory Outlet, and Safeway.
-Former tenants include Sears Canada, Target Canada, Sport Mart, Blockbuster LLC, and Zellers.
+It has over 60 shops and services including Dollarama, Shoppers Drug Mart, Stitches Factory Outlet, Planet Fitness, and Safeway.
+Former tenants include Sears, Target, Sport Mart, Blockbuster LLC, and Zellers.
 It is managed by Morguard.